rams3sh/cowin4all/README.md

 ```
-The above snippet is from my internal setup which uses app from [ushahidi](https://github.com/ushahidi/SMSSync/) for forwarding SMS from phone to
+The above snippet is from my internal setup which uses app from [ushahidi](https://github.com/ushahidi/SMSSync/) for
-the `put_otp` endpoint
+forwarding SMS from phone to the `put_otp` endpoint

 One can setup a simple web server and expose it to public / local network and configure the above mentioned app to
 forward the SMS from CoWIN to the hosted web api.
 This ensures that OTP gets automatically fed without much effort.

-This idea was inspired from the earlier code open sourced by [bombardier-gif](https://github.com/bombardier-gif/covid-vaccine-booking).
+This idea was inspired from the earlier code open sourced by [bombardier-gif](https://github.com/bombardier-gif/covid-vaccine-booking)
+where IFTTT was used as SMS relaying medium.

 There can be various methods in terms of how an input can be retrieved.

-For example, OTP can be fed into a telegram bot by the user manually and bot can feed it back to the auto book system.
+For example, one can have a telegram bot which can alert the user when token expires and OTP can be fed to a telegram bot
+by the user manually and bot in turn can feed it back to the workflow.
-Similar scenarios / methods can be considered for  handling captchas as well.
+Similar scenarios / methods can be considered for  handling captchas as well, where captcha can be sent by telegram
+bot to the concerned user and user can type in the captcha to telegram based bot resulting in it getting fed into the workflow.

+The captcha solving can be overcome , if a captcha breaking algorithm can be integrated.
+There are good amount of code base out there which could be fine-tuned and used, but since I didn't have much
+understanding of it, I left it as is.

-Also, commonly used methods are part of `utils.py` such as `get_otp_manually`, `get_captcha_input_manually`.
+Further, commonly used methods are part of `utils.py` such as `get_otp_manually`, `get_captcha_input_manually`.
 You may either use them
 or write your own custom retrieval method to get from user and feed back to your logic.

 ## 4. Thanks to